NeighOhMee/Playlist-Bot/README.md

 In the Bot Permisions section check Send Messages, Send TTS Messages, Manage Messages, and Read Message History.
 Copy the link right above and past it into a browser.
 Select which server you want the bot in.
-Go back to main.py and where it says INSERT PLAYLIST ID HERE(on lines 2313 and 231) put the playlist id associated with the youtube account that you want to change.
+Go back to main.py and where it says INSERT PLAYLIST ID HERE(on lines 27 and 133) put the playlist id associated with the youtube account that you want to change.
+Playlist ID can be found in the youtube url of the playlist after ?list=
 Run the main.py file to activate the bot.
 The youtube api will give a link to authorize the bot.
 Select the youtube account that you want to change the playlist for.

 use !updatePlaylist to add all the songs in the channel to your playlist